WEHI-Education/CarpentriesSlides/articles/git-novice/slides.md

 ::: challenge
 ## Getting Rid of Staged Changes

-`git checkout` can be used to restore a previous commit when unstaged changes have been made, but will it also work for changes that have been staged but not committed?
-Make a change to `mars.txt`, add that change using `git add`, then use `git checkout` to see if you can remove your change.
+`git restore` can be used to restore a previous commit when unstaged changes have been made, but will it also work for changes that have been staged but not committed?
+Make a change to `guacamole.md`, add that change using `git add`, then use `git restore` to see if you can remove your change.
 :::

 ------------------------------------------------------------------------